FusionAuth/fusionauth-example-isolated-docker-setup/README.md

+## Moved

+All this code is moved to https://github.com/FusionAuth/fusionauth-example-scripts

 ## Isolated Docker Install Set Up

 This project sets up a docker image with ES and FusionAuth at a given FusionAuth version.